USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 Below, the lake distributions in the population of interest were compared to the proportions in the observed sample.
 There were 352 lake types in the sample compared to the 536 in the population of of interest.
-In total, there were 984 observations distributed across these 352 lake types in the sample; and the number of samples was not distributed evenly across the types.
+There were 984 observations distributed across these 352 lake types in the sample; and the number of samples was not distributed evenly across the types.
 Some cells were represented by as few as 1 lake.
 In total, 536-352 = 184 lake types in the population of interest were not represented in the sample.

 ``` r
 load("C:/Users/rmartin/OneDrive - Environmental Protection Agency (EPA)/Documents/AE_Reservoirs/DissolvedGasNla/modelFiles/df_model.rda")